qooxdoo/qooxdoo/docs/development/Jsx/QxJsx.md

 Inspired by React.

-In other Jsx flavors such as ReactJsx, some attributes and tagnames cannot be used, such as `for`, or `class`, and have workarounds such as `htmlFor` or `className`.
+In other Jsx flavors such as ReactJsx, some attributes and tag names cannot be used, such as `for`, or `class`, and have workarounds such as `htmlFor` or `className`.
 Such workarounds are not needed in QxJsx, though for a smoother onboarding